Datyth/Rice-Leaf-Disease-Classification-Resnet50/README.md

 # Rice-Leaf-Disease-Classification-Resnet50
 This project implements a ResNet50 model from scratch to classify various diseases in rice plant leaves.
 This model can help farmers and agricultural researchers quickly identify common rice diseases through image analysis.

+Give me a star if you like it :D
 ## 1. Project Structure
 Rice-Leaf-Disease-Classification-Resnet50/